Early landing: Boeing speeds up plan to move all 787 production to SC

 Industry watchers and aerospace experts quickly pointed to the South Carolina plant as the likely survivor.

 One reason is that the site is the exclusive maker of the 787-10 model.
-Also, the North Charleston campus manufactures fuselage parts that must be transported to Everett on Boeing's fleet of Dreamlifter cargo jets, which represents an extra cost and another step in the production process.
+Also, the North Charleston campus makes fuselage parts that must be transported to Everett on Boeing's fleet of Dreamlifter cargo jets, which adds costs and time to the production process.

 In addition to the logistical considerations, analysts pointed to the fact that the company's South Carolina workforce is not represented by unions, while its employees in Washington state are.